My family was never very big on practical jokes for April Fool’s Day.

 There are days when I feel like I could have at one time been a crawdad.

 My eyes get beady.
-My hands turn into claws.
+I snap at things.
 I scurry around looking scary.

 And occasionally I eat dirt.